 Ken Costa is active in the financial sector.
 He was Vice-Chairman of UBS Investment Bank, where he worked for over thirty years before being appointed as Chairman of Lazard International.
 Ken is Chairman of Worship Central and Dean of the Leadership College London.
 He is the author of the book and teaching series, God at Work, and Know Your Why: Finding and Fulfilling Your Calling in Life.
 He is Emeritus Professor of Commerce at Gresham College.
 Ken is married to Dr Fiona Costa and they have four children.

 Kate Middleton is a psychologist with a particular interest in emotional health in the face of adverse circumstances.
-She's a church leader working with Hitchin Christian Centre and is also a speaker and author.
+She's a Director of the Mind and Soul Foundation, a church leader working with Hitchin Christian Centre and also a speaker and author.
 Kate spends a lot of time explaining that she isn't married to Prince William but enjoys reading about her good dress sense in the newspapers.
 She lives in Hitchin with her husband and two children.

 Lou Yeoh is the Executive Director of FrogAsia, an education technology company implementing a virtual learning platform in all 10,000 government schools in Malaysia.
 Lou believes passionately in making a difference through education and champions equal access to technology for all, to empower and equip the next generation with the tools and opportunities made possible by the internet.
 Lou was the only Malaysian selected to join the Young Global Leaders Class of 2017 by the World Economic Forum (WEF), the international organisation for public-private cooperation committed to improving the state of the world.